 bowels in balancefor calm bowels

-One in eight people in the Netherlands are abdominal complaints. patients.
+Many people have problems with their bowels.
+One in eight people in the Netherlands are abdominal complaints patients.
 This can be from damage from IBS (Irritable Bowel Syndrome) to colon cancer.
 And what does our gut actually say about our health?
 There is increasing clarity about the urgency of good intestinal and digestive health.
 Good news, because our digestive system does so much more than absorb and digest food.
 There are also endless nerve endings in our intestines.
 This also has a lot of influence with regard to mood, such as depression or burnout.

 A lot can go wrong within our digestive system.
 This has to do with our lifestyle versus what we are genetically and evolutionarily built for.
 We probably all know it, bloating, a stitch here and a sound there.
 If this happens once in a while, it’s not that bad.
 But if you suffer from this on a weekly or even daily basis, it is important that you take it seriously.
 Many women whom often experience problems with their stomach or intestines, don’t even know better.
 The diagnosis of Irritable Bowel Syndrome (IBS) is often made.
 While you, as a patient, still do not know where the complaints come from and what we can do about them.
 In this tool you will learn more about intestinal complaints, common problems and consequences.